Haroon-maq/Arduino-Intrusion-Alert-System/README.md

 ## Overview

 This project integrates the OSSEC Host-based Intrusion Detection System (HIDS) with an Arduino board to provide a visual alert (LED blinking) when an intrusion is detected.
-The system uses a Python active response script to send commands to the Arduino over a serial connection.
+The system uses a Bash active response script to send commands to the Arduino over a serial connection.

 ---